backstage/backstage/plugins/scaffolder-backend/report.api.md

 import { TemplateActionOptions } from '@backstage/plugin-scaffolder-node';
 import { TemplateFilter as TemplateFilter_2 } from '@backstage/plugin-scaffolder-node';
 import { TemplateGlobal as TemplateGlobal_2 } from '@backstage/plugin-scaffolder-node';
+import { TemplatePermissionRuleInput as TemplatePermissionRuleInput_2 } from '@backstage/plugin-scaffolder-node/alpha';
 import { UrlReaderService } from '@backstage/backend-plugin-api';
 import { WorkspaceProvider } from '@backstage/plugin-scaffolder-node/alpha';
 import { ZodType } from 'zod';